Top Tips to Prepare your Pond for Winter

 Regularly check the pond surface for ice formation and remove any that accumulates if you are using alternative methods.

-Consider positioning air pumps strategically to create circulation in areas most prone to freezing, ensuring your fish have a healthy environment throughout the winter.
+Consider positioning Air Pumps strategically to create circulation in areas most prone to freezing, ensuring your fish have a healthy environment throughout the winter.

 Fish naturally eat less as temperatures drop.
 Their metabolism slows down, meaning they need less food.
 Continuing to feed your fish too much can result in excess waste, which contributes to poorer water quality.